It doesn’t matter if you’re buying a new or used car, it’s important to understand the financial impact.

 The first point is self-explanatory, but the second one will take a bit of research on your behalf.

 Researching which cars tend to have the best reliability could also be helpful.
 The less time your car spends at the mechanic to fix bad parts, the better.
-Consumer Reports keeps an up-to-date Guide to Car Reliability that can find cars that have a good record of long-term performance.
+Consumer Reports keeps an up-to-date Guide to Car Reliability that can help identify cars with a good record of long-term performance.

 You can use the U.S. Energy Information Administration website to see national and regional average gas prices.
-As of July 20, 2020 the national average cost of a gallon of gasoline is $2.19/gallon (regular).
+As of August 3, 2021 the national average cost of a gallon of gasoline is $3.015/gallon (regular).

 Depending on how much you drive, it’s not out of the question to spend hundreds of dollars per month on fuel alone.